 German Shepherds should not have any of their fur trimmed, while some people choose to trim the butt, belly, legs, and tail of their Golden Retriever.

-Golden Retrievers and German Shepherds are both extremely intelligent, have boundless energy, and are driven to work.
+Golden Retrievers and German Shepherds are both extremely intelligent large dog breed, have boundless energy, and are driven to work.
 They are both employed in a wide variety of “careers,” although they typically have very different careers.

-Some jobs that Golden Retriever are trained to do include field trials, service dogs, obedience, therapy dogs, and hunting.
+Some jobs that Golden Retrievers are trained to do include field trials, service dogs, obedience, therapy dogs, and hunting.